 - 1 - 2 tablespoons lemon juice

-- ยผ cup fresh dill, basil, or oregano roughly chopped for garnish (optional)
+- ¼ cup fresh dill, basil, or oregano, roughly chopped for garnish (optional)

 Instructions

-- Pour 1 tablespoon olive oil onto a medium-sized, unlined baking sheet.
+- Pour 1 tablespoon olive oil onto a medium-sized, unlined sheet pan.
 Using your hands spread the oil all over the bottom of the pan.
 Alternatively, spray lightly with cooking spray.
 Set aside.

 - Set an oven rack 7 to 8 inches from the heat and heat the broiler to high.
 Once the broiler is hot, broil the meatballs until just starting to brown on one side about 4 minutes.
 Remove from oven and set aside.

-- Meanwhile, in a large, heavy-bottomed pot, bring the chicken broth to a gentle boil.
+- Meanwhile, in a heavy-bottomed large pot, bring the chicken broth to a gentle boil over medium-high heat.
 Add the pasta and cook over medium heat until just al dente, about 5 minutes.
 Lower the heat to a low simmer.
 Tip: Don't let the broth come to a rapid boil while cooking the pasta or too much of the liquid will evaporate.

 - Add the meatballs to the broth and simmer on low until completely warmed and cooked through, 5 to 7 minutes, gently stirring occasionally.
 Once the pasta and meatballs are cooked, add the baby kale leaves.
 Simmer until wilted, about 1 minute.
 Drizzle in 1 tablespoon of lemon juice.
 Taste and adjust seasoning with a few pinches of salt and pepper, or another squirt of lemon juice, if necessary.